Fibroids Specialists, NYC

 - Uncomfortable intercourse

-You can also have fibroids, but not experience any symptoms.
+You can also have fibroids but not experience any symptoms.
+Many women have fibroids but don’t know it.

 How are fibroids diagnosed?

-Our doctors diagnose fibroids with a physical exam and pelvic ultrasound (similar to that used in pregnancy).
+Our doctors diagnose fibroids with a physical exam and pelvic ultrasound (similar to those used to monitor a pregnancy).
 We might also recommend an MRI to identify the exact locations, number, and size of fibroids.

 We don’t recommend X-rays or CT scans to diagnose or manage fibroids.
-Additionally, while we sometimes find fibroids during surgery for other reasons, we don’t use operations as a primary tool to confirm fibroids diagnosis.
+Additionally, while we sometimes find fibroids during surgery for other reasons, we don’t use operations as a primary tool to confirm the diagnosis of a fibroid.

 How are fibroids treated?